 Products for Local Authorities View All Products

-IDL Numeracy is a maths software resource that helps to improve ability for low-attaining learners in mathematics.Learn More
+IDL Numeracy is a maths numeracy software resource that helps to improve the ability of low-attaining learners in mathematics.Learn More

 IDL Literacy Screener

-The IDL Literacy Screener is a simple, effective online tool that can be used to highlight dyslexic type difficulties.Learn More
+The IDL Literacy Screener is a simple, effective online tool that students and teachers can use to highlight dyslexic-type difficulties.Learn More

 IDL Numeracy Screener